ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 ### Known limitations

-This version of AMPLIFY Central has the following limitations:
+This version of Amplify Central has the following limitations:

 * Users that are assigned the Consumer role cannot see their subscription usage on the API Observer screen.
 * Axway Edge Gateway Agents:

     * Discovery Agent can only discover APIs having PassThrough, API Key and Oauth security.
     * Discovery Agent cannot expose discovered APIs in multiple teams, meaning that the Organization structure on API Manager is lost in Central.
-The API provider has to create the team in AMPLIFY Platform and share the API within appropriate teams.
+The API provider has to create the team in Amplify Platform and share the API within appropriate teams.
     * Discovery Agent is not able to detect that an API has been renamed.
-Consequently, on the AMPLIFY Central side, you will see two APIs: the old one and the new one.
+Consequently, on the Amplify Central side, you will see two APIs: the old one and the new one.
     * Discovery Agent does not handle frontend API deletion.
 Consequently, Unified Catalog API is out of sync.
     * Traceability Agent is not working in an Externally Managed Topology deployment.